rebeccatraceyt/bake-it-til-you-make-it/README.md

      - The user will be able to:
         - Register/Login to account
         - Customise and edit their profile:
-            - Custom Username/Password
+            - Customise Username/Password
-            - Custom User Image
+            - Customise User Image
+            - Edit and Delete their account
             - Upload their own recipes
+            - Edit and delete their recipes
             - Save favourite recipes
         - Navigate to recipes:
             - Search by name, category or level
             - My Recipes Page
             - My Favourites Page
-        - Create recipes:
+        - Create their recipes, providing:
             - Name
             - Image URL
+            - Recipe Source
             - Description
             - Category
             - Serving Size